Narsarmijit, Greenland

-Narsarmijit, formerly Narsaq Kujalleq and Frederiksdal, is a settlement in southern Greenland.
+Narsarmijit, formerly Narsaq Kujalleq and Frederiksdal (Anglicised: Frederiksthal), is a settlement in southern Greenland.
 It is located in the Kujalleq municipality near Cape Thorvaldsen.
-Its population was 66 in 2020.
+Its population was 62 in 2024.
 There has been a slow but steady pattern of emigration since the late 1950s.

 Geography

 Narsarmijit is the southernmost settlement in the country, located approximately 50 km north of Cape Farewell, the southern cape of Greenland.

 History

 The city is located in the area of the easternmost of the Norse settlements during their colonization of Greenland.
 The former village of Ikigait is roughly 3 km away and was the site of Herjólfr Bárðarson's farm Herjolfsnes ("Herjolf's Point").

 The Moravian missionary Conrad Kleinschmidt (1768–1832) founded the station of Friedrichsthal (Frederiksdal, lit.
 "Frederick's Valley") in 1824.
 The name honored Frederick VI of Denmark.
 The station was the Moravian's fourth, after Neu-Herrnhut (1733), Lichtenfels (1748), and Lichtenau (1774) and before Umanak (1861) and Idlorpait (1864).
 All the Greenland missions were surrendered to the Lutheran church in 1900.
 In the 19th century, the area served as a prime territory for sealing.
 Members of the settlement rescued the survivors of the ill-fated German polar expedition's Hansa in 1870.
 In 1906, pastor Jens Chemnitz founded Greenland's first sheep farm in Narsarmijit; the industry has since moved north to the larger pastures around Narsaq.

-Until December 31, 2008, the settlement belonged to the Nanortalik municipality.
-Since the administrative reform enacted on January 1, 2009, the settlement has been part of Kujalleq.
+Until 31 December 2008 the settlement belonged to the Nanortalik municipality.
+Since the administrative reform enacted on 1 January 2009 the settlement has been part of Kujalleq.